itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;Once you have installed and configured the environment, import the `DC_FDE.py` SDK code and the `DC.gds layout`.
+&emsp;&emsp;Once you have installed and configured the environment, import the `DC_FDE.py` SDK code and the `DC.gds` layout.

 &emsp;&emsp;The example library and related model code are usually located in the directory `AIO_SDK/.venv_maxoptics/site-packages/maxoptics_sdk/examples`, and the GDS file is generally imported into the `../examples/examples_gds` folder.